|

 girl of my dreams would have to wait, I still had a very qualified,

 loyal artist to work with.
 No harm, no foul.
+Like a bad escalating addiction, I started getting

 into web comics when fanfics failed to fully satisfy, and I eventually